Top Product: Sony ZV-1 Camera | $748 | Amazon

 Video shooters will appreciate the full-frame 4K at 24fps with in-body image stabilization, and you can trade off some pixels to hit 30fps.
 Meanwhile, at 1080p, you can hit up to 120fps for slo-mo edits.
 Pro photographers might consider the A7 III an entry-level option, but for the rest of us, the added perks, dedicated exposure dial, and customizable buttons put it a step ahead.
 The menus can be messy and confusing, mind you, but the Sony A7 III is a joy to use once you get past the learning curve.

 Best Mirrorless Camera: Fujifilm X-T4

-Gizmodo’s Sam Rutherford went hands-on earlier this year and shared his impressions:
+Gizmodo’s Sam Rutherford went hands-on last year and shared his impressions:

 “When I got a chance to test the X-T4 briefly in and around Grand Central Station, I simply had a blast. [...]
 And despite the lousy weather outside and the dim lighting inside the train station, the X-T4 impressed with some good looking photos that captured a lot of the fine details like the brickwork and intricate celestial mural painted on Grand Central’s ceiling.”

 If you’re not quite hardcore enough to spend well over a grand on a camera body but still want something that can smash out brilliant shots, consider the Fujifilm X-S10 instead.
 It essentially takes the heart of the aforementioned X-T4 and somehow crams it into a more compact shell.
 The revised controls might rub Fujifilm aficionados the wrong way, but it’s not meant for the die-hards: it’s arguably better suited for the less-hardcore snappers out there.

 Gizmodo’s Sam Rutherford came away impressed after his time with it and explains: